Sunstar16/Renewed-MacOS-for-the-Web/README.md

 -Compatible with any system
 -Compatible with any browser

-THIS PROYECT IS IN PROGRESS AND WILL BE POLISHED ON A SHORT FUTURE!
+THIS PROYECT IS IN PROGRESS AND IS BEING MAINTAINED!